ethanmclark1/conav_suite/README.md

 # Signal8

 This repository contains a simple multi-agent environment with continuous observations and a discrete action space, inspired by the Lewis Signaling game.
-The environment incorporates basic simulated physics to create a scenario where agents must communicate and collaborate effectively to navigate around both static and dynamic adversaries to reach a goal.
+The environment incorporates basic simulated physics to create a scenario where agents must communicate and collaborate effectively to navigate around both static and dynamic obstacles to reach a goal.

 ## Installation